Stop Asking Me Questions

 Do you want richness?

 Having your characters ask too many questions to your readers makes your stories shallower.
-For example, evaluate the following two cases where Tom finds himself in a room where he can’t find a door.
+For example, evaluate the following two cases where Tom finds himself in a pitch-dark room where he can’t find a door.
 Which of the two variations is more interesting:

 Case 1: